 The Food Safety Advisory Committee advises the Board of Directors on food protection (food safety, food defense, and food security) issues.

-- To study management and practitioner measures to enhance food safety at all production levels, including microbiological, chemical, and physical hazard reduction, for the purpose of:
+- To study management and practitioner measures to enhance food safety at all production levels, including microbiological, chemical, and physical hazard reduction, for these purposes:

-Each of the other organizations represented will nominate a primary and alternate representative to serve a three-year term.
+- A primary and alternate representative will be designated for each of the other eight positions.
 The alternate representative will serve when the primary representative is unable to attend a meeting.
-The AVMA Board of Directors will consider and confirm the nominees, but it may reject a nominee for cause and request the nominating organization to nominate another member.
-Representatives must be AVMA members and may serve a maximum of two three-year terms.
+The AVMA Board of Directors will consider and confirm the nominees, but it may reject a nominee for cause and request another nomination.

 American Association of Avian Pathologists

 American Association of Food Safety and Public Health Veterinarians

 The Food Safety Advisory Committee elects its chair and vice-chair from among its membership.